 Secure your bag.
 Thieves want to quickly and unobtrusively separate you from your valuables, so even a minor obstacle can be an effective deterrent.
 If you're sitting down to eat or rest, loop a strap of your daypack around your arm, leg, or chair leg.
 If you plan to sleep on a train (or at an airport, or anywhere in public), clip or fasten your pack or suitcase to the seat, luggage rack, or yourself.
 Even the slight inconvenience of undoing a clip deters most thieves.
 While I don't lock the zippers on my bag, most zippers are lockable, and even a twist-tie, paper clip, or key ring is helpful to keep your bag zipped up tight — the point isn't to make your bag impenetrable, but harder to get into than the next guy's.

 Stay vigilant in crowds and steer clear of commotions.
 Go on instant alert anytime there's a commotion; it's likely a smokescreen for theft.
 Imaginative artful-dodger thief teams create a disturbance — a fight, a messy spill, or a jostle or stumble — to distract their victims.
-Learn more about these types of tactics in Tourist Scams and Rip-Offs.
+For more, see Tourist Scams and Rip-Offs.

 Crowds anywhere, but especially on public transit and at flea markets, provide bad guys with plenty of targets, opportunities, and easy escape routes.